-Tracy: You had once mentioned some problems with our current system of conservation versus the historical utilization of land.
-A lot of environmentalism aligns with the concept of sequestering off parts of our landscapes from people, so why do you suggest that Indigenous and other local communities should be allowed to remain active with their land?
+Tracy: You once mentioned to me some problems with our current system of conservation versus the historical utilization of land.
+A lot of environmentalism aligns with the concept of sequestering off parts of our landscapes from people.
+Why do you suggest that Indigenous and other local communities should be allowed to remain active with their land?

-A good example of this lies in a story you once told me.
+A good example of this is a story you once told me.
 There was a region in Mexico where the UN implemented a system that wound up discouraging people's traditional land management practises, and - whether intentionally or not - had some pretty ill effects.
-Care to explain further?
+Want to explain this further?

 Explain why different levels of succession is a good thing.